parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 }
 ```
 There is another attribute called SpecialProtocolUnitAttribute.
-If you add SpecialProtocolUnitAttribute to ProtocolUnit, then the protocal will not run BytesExtend and BytesDecact.
+If you add SpecialProtocolUnitAttribute to ProtocolUnit, then the protocol will not run BytesExtend and BytesDecact.
 ```C#
 [SpecialProtocolUnit]
 internal class CreateReferenceSiemensProtocol : ProtocolUnit